 Everyone is there to celebrate.
 It’s true to say that people love fame.
 They love the bright lights and the red carpets.
 Everyone loves the high-life, the fashions and the idea of private jets or vacations in Monaco.
 You think of places like a stay at Hotel De Paris in Monte Carlo or a walk around the yachts in Monaco Harbor.
-And you imagine yourself at check-in, approaching the desk and asking questions like, “Excuse me, but is my suite ready yet?”
+You imagine yourself at check-in, approaching the desk and asking questions like, “Excuse me, but is my suite ready yet?”

 It’s true.
 Everyone is around when the lights are bright and the drinks are free.
 Everybody’s there when the venue is “All you can eat” and somehow, you, yourself are seen as a conduit to a life beyond comparison.
 Let’s face it, anyone can buy themselves a sunset view.

 But wait, something changes when the lights go out.
 The crowd goes away.
 You sit and decipher between real people and plastic smiles.
 Something happens when the venue is over.

 There’s no one around and no more distractions.
 There’s nothing to solve the loneliness, not even royalty checks, or fans, not fake friends or real ones, and not the people who hang around, hoping that you’ll smile and put them in your good graces.
 No . . .
 At the close of day, the emptiness of a hotel room is sufficient enough to realize where we fit and who we are.

 I think of the crowd and how they roar.
 I think of the moments of presentation.
 I think about our performance and the reciprocity and the outpour of emotion, which is great.
 But what happens when the show is over?
 It’s just life again, right?

 I think about the ideas of positive detachment.
 I think about the life I have and the life I want and the discrepancy between the two.
 In fairness, I have never been to the Hotel De Paris, Monte Carlo.
 I have never watched the sunset from a veranda that overlooks Monaco Harbor.